tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 If I had more time, I'd grab a small portion of the image and explain the structure visually.

 # The Gallery
-Below is an imgur album with some of the visualizations I created
+Below is an imgur album with some of the visualizations I created with visualizations done on Coco, Mad Max: Fury Road, Despicable Me, Shrek, The Simpsons Movie, and Spider-Man: Into the Spider-Verse.
+In addition to picking different movies, I also chose a preset number of cluster centers to extract colors from (k=3, 5, 8).

+There wasn't a huge rationale behind the choices of these movies, these were the movies that came to mind when I thought "movies with distinct colors".

 <center><blockquote class="imgur-embed-pub" lang="en" data-id="a/9RQDEkD"  ><a href="//imgur.com/a/9RQDEkD">Colors of (proportional)</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script></center>